MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 - Network traversal increases if the data center is a greater distance from consumers.

-### Run batch workloads during low carbon intensity periods
+### Run batch workloads during low-carbon intensity periods

 Proactively designing batch processing of workloads can help with scheduling intensive work during low-carbon periods.

 **Recommendation:**

-- Run [batch workloads](/azure/architecture/data-guide/big-data/batch-processing) during low carbon intensity periods.
+- Where you have the data available to you, plan your deployments to maximize compute utilization for running [batch workloads](/azure/architecture/data-guide/big-data/batch-processing) during low-carbon intensity periods.
 - Potential tradeoffs may include the effort and time it takes to move to a low-carbon region.
 Additionally, migrating data between data centers may not be carbon efficient, and the cost for new regions&mdash;including low-carbon regions&mdash;may be more expensive.

 ## Modernization